attilaoroszdev/lazyadmin/README.md

 ### Why portable?

 The portable editions have the advantages of not needing installation.
-You can stick it on a pendrive and it will work on any computer that has a working bash shell and sed.
-The disadvantage is, your user preferences and preset values will not be transferred to any new version, whereas the full editio n has the option to preserve user data while upgrading.
+You can stick it on a pendrive and it will work on any computer that has a working bash shell and `sed`.
+The disadvantage is, your user preferences and preset values will not be transferred to any new version, whereas the full edition has the option to preserve user data while upgrading.

 ### Why minimal?

-Minimal edition is free of all the fluff,.
-If you are already familiar with how it all works, and don't need exrta help and functionality, or are just very-very restricted for space (I mean it1s like 200kb, but still, who know what you are planning to run this on), the minimal edition offers a leaner more manageable experience.
+Minimal edition is free of all the fluff.
+If you are already familiar with how it all works, and don't need extra help and functionality, or are just very-very restricted for space (I mean it's like 200kb, but still, who knows what you are planning to run this on), the minimal edition offers a leaner, more manageable experience.

 ### Why portable minimal?